ASUU condemns attempt to use military to conduct exams in ESUT

-The Academic Staff Union of Universities (ASUU), Nsukka Zone, has condemned alleged attempt by Prof Charles Eze, the Vice chancellor of Enugu State University of Science and Technology (ESUT), to use military to conduct examinations in the institution.
+The Academic Staff Union of Universities (ASUU), Nsukka Zone, has condemned the alleged attempt by Prof Charles Eze, the Vice-chancellor of Enugu State University of Science and Technology (ESUT), to use the military to conduct examinations in the institution.

-Some universities under Nsukka Zone include: Benue State university (BSU), Enugu state University of Science and Technology (ESUT), Federal university, Lokoja, Kogi state university, Anyigba, University of Nigeria Nsukka and federal university of Agriculture Makurdi.
+Some universities under Nsukka Zone include Benue State University (BSU), Enugu State University of Science and Technology (ESUT), Federal University, Lokoja, Kogi state university, Anyigba, University of Nigeria Nsukka, and the federal university of Agriculture Makurdi.

 “The union will not hesitate to deploy relevant instruments to sanction ESUT if the institution continues to pressure and deny salary to our members who oppose this uncivil act,” he said.

-READ ALSO: Strike: FG should attend to ASUU demand – African Church Primate

-Ajir listed some of the demands of ASUU to include adequate funding to revitalise public universities, earned academic allowances, proliferation of universities and poor funding of state universities.
+Ajir listed some of the demands of ASUU to include adequate funding to revitalise public universities, earned academic allowances, the proliferation of universities, and poor funding of state universities.

 The zonal chairman accused Dr Chris Ngige, the Minister of Labour and Productivity, and Mr Chukuemeka Nwajiuba, Minister State for Education, of feeding the public with wrong information.